This blog may contain affiliate links. Read our disclosure policy for more info.

 30. Day trip to the Kananaskis

-Hiking is one of the best things to do in the Kananaskis and if you’re up for a hike, be sure to do Troll Falls.
-It’s my favorite hike, partially because of the stunning waterfall at the end.
-The waterfall is beautiful no matter the season you do the hike.
-The hike is around 3.2 km (2.1 miles) round-trip.
+Hiking is another one of my favorite things to do in the Kananaskis, so if you’re up for a hike, be sure to try out Troll Falls.
+It’s easily one of the best and most scenic hikes in the area, partially because of the stunning waterfall at the end.
+In fact, the waterfall is beautiful no matter the season you do the hike, so if you find yourself in the Kananaskis in winter you can visit it too!

 Important note: A Conservation Pass is required for any vehicles stopping in parks or public places in Kananaskis Country and the Bow Valley Corridor.
 A daily pass costs $15 CAD and may be purchased online or at any Kananaskis Visitor Information Center.